 Editor's Note: Whether it is the AMF or the MB-SMF that stores RAN ID for the interaction with RAN in step 3 needs to align with clause 7.2.1.

-4. NG-RAN updates the MBS session context, and updates the QoS parameters of the associating PDU Sessions.
+4. NG-RAN updates the MBS session context, and if only the ARP of QoS parameters is updated, NG-RAN node also updates the QoS parameters of the associating PDU Sessions.

-Editor's Note: it is FFS whether the updated QoS parameters need be notified to the UE, e.g. the update of ARP is not needed be aware by the UE.

 5. The NG-RAN acknowledges NGAP Session update Request by sending an NGAP Session update Response message to the AMF.

 6. The AMF sends MBS Session update Response to the MB-SMF.

-7. MB-SMF sends Session update Request (N2 SM message (TMGI, QoS profiles for multicast)) to SMF.
+7. MB-SMF sends Session update Request (TMGI, QoS profiles for multicast) to SMF.

-SMF determines the UE list regarding the TMGI included in the message, and update the QoS parameters accordingly.
+8. SMF determines the UE list regarding the TMGI included in the message.
+If the QoS parameters other than ARP needs to be updated, SMF triggers PDU Session Modification procedure for each UE as defined in TS 23.502 [6].

-If the 5GC need notify the updated QoS parameter(s) to the UE or 5GC Individual MBS traffic delivery is used, step 8-11 will be executed.

-8. SMF sends Namf_Communication_N1N2MessageTransfer (N2 SM message (MBS Session identifier, associated QoS profiles) to AMF for the UE.

-9. AMF sends N2 Request message (N2 SM message (MBS Session identifier, associated QoS profiles) to the RAN node.

-10. NG-RAN provides N2 Response to AMF.

-11. AMF invokes the Nsmf_PDUSession_UpdateSMContext Request, and the SMF replies with an Nsmf_PDUSession_UpdateSMContext Response.

-12. SMF sends Session update Response to SMF.